jameshbaxter/AK2W-Satellite-Antenna-System/README.md

 <a href="./Designing Cross-Yagi Antennas for Working Amateur Satellites.pdf">Designing Cross-Yagi Antennas for Working Amateur Satellites.pdf</a> is a record of the research, design, and build process including parts lists, images, and descriptions for each part of the process.
 Notes on working through amateur satellites are provided at the end of the document.

-**AK2W Crossed Yagi Antenna Design Calculations 2022.xlsx** is a spreadsheet that captures the output of the EZNEC models and Yagi Calculator for 146 MHz and 435 MHz cross-Yagi antennas, including a page containing the summarized build specs (element lengths and boom placements) for each antenna.
+<a href="./AK2W Crossed Yagi Antenna Design Calculations 2022.xlsx">AK2W Crossed Yagi Antenna Design Calculations 2022.xlsx</a> is a spreadsheet that captures the output of the EZNEC models and Yagi Calculator for 146 MHz and 435 MHz cross-Yagi antennas, including a page containing the summarized build specs (element lengths and boom placements) for each antenna.

-The **EZNEC** folder contains the final (version 3) EZNEC model files for both antennas.
+The <a href="./EZNEC/">EZNEC</a> folder contains the final (version 3) EZNEC model files for both antennas.
-The **images** folder contains all the images used in the PDF as well as a lot of others that may be useful for understanding how the antennas were built.
+The <a href="./images/">images</a> folder contains all the images used in the PDF as well as a lot of others that may be useful for understanding how the antennas were built.

 To download the entire set of project files, click the green 'Code' button (top right) and click 'Download ZIP'.
 To download a single file, click on the file and find/click the 'Download' button on the right.